George D. Behrakis: Museum of Fine Arts

 In mid-2009, Behrakis and his wife made a $10 million donation to the Museum of Fine Arts (MFA) in Boston, to fund new exhibits on ancient Greek, Roman, and Egyptian civilizations.
 The donation resulted in the creation of the George D. and Margo Behrakis wing.

 Boston Symphony Orchestra

 Behrakis has been a long time benefactor of the Boston Symphony Orchestra, having donated over $7 million.
 He currently serves as a Life Trustee on the BSO Board of Trustees.

 Anti-Smoking Campaign in Greece

 In 2010, Behrakis made a $1.8 million donation to Harvard University fund research on smoking habits in Greece.
 This led to further funding and launch of a national anti-smoking campaign in Greece alongside Harvard, the Hellenic Cancer Society and Panagiotis Behrakis, MD, a well-respected pulmonary physician in Greece.

 Leadership 100

 Behrakis has for many years been a member of Leadership 100, an organization which supports Hellenic religious and cultural causes.
-Behrakis served as chairman of the organization from 2006-2008.
+Behrakis served as chairman of the organization from 2006 to 2008.
 Two of his children, Drake and Stephanie, along with their spouses, are also active members of the organization.